tsiotska/CloudTech-studying/Readme.md

 ```

 Express doesn't serve http itself, there's a top layer that wraps express app in www file.
-It's helpful if i'd like to use https in the future
+It's helpful cause of possibility to use https in the future

 ![](screenshots/mongo/env.png)